 Think of how the commercial department of many companies sells their solutions.
 They probably don’t have some of the solutions yet because they need to be created by the design team – but that doesn’t stop them from promising to deliver.
 And since the client is always right, they’ll very likely fit the solution to the demands of the client, even if that means it won’t be good enough.

 How does this affect English classes?
-There is an enormous pressure on schools, and private teachers to offer solutions that are “instagrammable”.
-Become fluent in 18 months, We use a brand new method, Learn faster through NLP, Get access to an exclusive platform, Have lessons with native speakers, Receive daily tips on your phone, etc. Even more traditional schools, and teachers might feel compelled to put on a show to seduce new “clients”.
+There is enormous pressure on schools, and private teachers to offer solutions that are “instagrammable”.
+Become fluent in 18 months, We use a brand new method, Learn faster through NLP, Get access to an exclusive platform, Have lessons with native speakers, Receive daily tips on your phone, etc. Even more traditional schools and teachers might feel compelled to put on a show to seduce new “clients”.

 I used to believe that things like neuroscience could revolutionize how we learn – just check out my first posts on this blog to see for yourself.
 But as I mentioned in one of my latest posts: